Pearlitic/pearlitic.github.io/Python/README.md

 Simple script to find perfect trinode combination.
 If no perfect combo found, the next best option will be displayed.

-Quick and dirty script with no input validation, so make sure you only input perfect trios with no typo!
+Quick and dirty script with no input validation, so beware of typos!

 Output looks something like this:
 ```